AhmadAlKhaldi86/exercises/README.md

 ### Using tool like codepen use file flexdemo.html to learn flexing.
 1) Add html div content in html side
 3) copy the CSS declerations to CSS side.

+### Best Practices
+1) We use flex box to aviod positioning an element and make it work for all type of screen sizes.
+So aviod using width and height on container element you are flexing. so that it will always be at both ends of container.